aliotako/Phase-1API/README.md

 Website logo made by Ali Whiteford

 Thanks to:
+Ali Aslan.
+Javascript Variable

+RAWG.

+Sarah Okolo.
+Techniques for implementing search functions using javaScript.

 Daniel Puiatti and Prakash Shahi.
 Building a search engine that uses html, css and javaScript.

-Sarah Okolo.
-Techniques for implementing search functions using javaScript.